openhwgroup/cvw/wally-pipelined/src/cache/dcache_ptw_interaction_README.txt

 Intractions betwen the dcache and hardware page table walker are complex.
 In particular the complications arise when a fault occurs concurrently with a memory operation.

-At the begining of very memory operation there are 8 combinations of three signals;
+At the begining of every memory operation there are 8 combinations of three signals;
-ITBL miss, DTLB miss, and memory operation.
+ITBL miss, DTLB miss, and a memory operation.
 By looking at each combination we can understand exactly the correct sequence of operations and if the operation should continue.